-With the exception of certain unforeseen circumstances, all international students arriving from a country outside the United States will receive a Federal Form I-20 for F-1 Student Visa purposes after the deposit of \$500 is received.
-In the event that a student does not receive an F-1 Student Visa from the US Consulate in their respective country, the student deposit will be refunded.
+With the exception of certain unforeseen circumstances, all international students arriving from a country outside the United States will receive a Federal Form I-20 for F-1 Student Visa purposes after the \$500 tuition deposit, affidavit of support and bank statements in U.S. funds are received.
+In the event that a student does not receive an F-1 Student Visa from the U.S. Consulate in their respective country, the student deposit will be refunded.